nwdigitalradio/n7nix/baudrate/README.md

 ```

 * Only criteria for DTMF string was to get command specified by TTCMD to run
-  * The following is 4 character Maidenhead  and call sign string used to create the DTMF tones.
+  * The following is 4 character Maidenhead  and call sign string with trailing overlay character used to create the DTMF tones.

 ```
-BA236212 * A6B76B4C9B7
+BA236296 * A6B76B4C9B41
 ```
 #### Changes to Direwolf config file